 Firstly, make sure the entire team, agency, client, understands what the workflow is and how it will work.
 Map out the various parts of the process, like:

-Communication channels: how will the team debate it?
+- Communication channels: how will the team debate it?
 Slack, email, phone, calls?
-Obviously, we recommend that you stick to one channel and that the respective channel is intended for social media collaboration (*winkwink* how about Planable?)
+Obviously, we recommend that you stick to one channel and that the respective channel is intended for social media collaboration.

 Employee autonomy is very important.
-But leaving all the social media responsibility to one person is a recipe for disaster.
+But leaving all the social media responsibility to one person is a recipe for disaster, especially if you manage multiple Twitter accounts.
 It’s not always necessary to have an entire team or a fixed approval process, but at least two pairs of eyes have to take a look before something goes live.
 We’re all prone to mistakes so ensure a second opinion.

 Establish clear values in regards to your company and the content you put out.
 Employees and agencies have to know what your values are and how content should reflect that.
 It might seem obvious to you that you want to stay out of politics, always be politically correct, never post anything racist, sexist, or to any other community offensive.
 However, it doesn’t hurt to say it out loud or build guidelines that clearly state that.